 “You get what you pay for” isn’t always true.
-There are a lot of examples of things that cost more than they’re worth thanks to hype, popularity, or other factors.
+There are many examples of things that cost more than they’re worth due to hype, popularity, or other factors.
 Some of them are everyday things we rarely think twice about.
 Let’s look at 12 things that aren’t worth the money so you can save that money or spend it on something with better value.

 1. Expensive Concert Tickets